Walmart to close its stores on Thanksgiving Day

 The move marks the first major indication of how COVID will affect Black Friday store shopping, which for almost a decade kicked off with big crowds on the turkey feast and expanded into Friday.

-However, safety concerns are making stores rethink their plans for the holiday.
+However, safety concerns are making stores rethink their plans for the holiday plans.

-Given Walmart’s clout as the nation’s largest retailer, other major retailers could very well follow its lead.